Create a new Monitor

 Threshold Conditions (Required):

-Define when the monitor triggers.
+Define when a monitor should trigger an Issue.
 You can use:

 Greater Than - Trigger when the value exceeds X.